teaching-data-science/intro2ml/chapters/chapter08.md

   </h2>
   <p class="de526628">
-  <a class="_46224d00 _7e2d93b5" href="/chapter08-03-mlr3-tuning"> In this Section, we explain how to implement tuning with the R package mlr3.</a>
+  <a class="_46224d00 _7e2d93b5" href="/chapter08-03-mlr3-tuning"> In this section, we explain how to implement tuning with the R package mlr3.</a>
   </p>
 </section>